buibaogianguyen/buibaogianguyen/README.md

 I’m currently working on **NeuroMap**, a real-time visualization tool for people starting machine learning. 🚀

-I’m currently learning **Computer Vision/Deep Learning and applications in Transportation Automation as well as PostgreSQL**. 🤖
+I’m currently learning **Computer Vision/Deep Learning and applications in Human Interaction and Detection as well as PostgreSQL**. 🤖

 <h3 align="left">Connect with me:</h3>
 <p align="left">